juraijmughal378-png/juraijmughal378-png/README.md

 ---

-# 💀 Hacker Mindset
+# 💀 Hacker Philosophy

-> "The quieter you become, the more you are able to hear."
+> “The quieter you become, the more you are able to hear.”

 ---

-# 📫 Contact Me
+# 📫 Contact

 📧 Email
 juraij.sadaqat.cyb@uajk.edu.pk